Education Tax Credits - IRS Form 1098T

 American Opportunity and Lifetime Learning Credits - Form 1098T

 1098T forms are securely emailed to all qualified ETSU students via etsu.edu e-mail.
-Additionally you can obtain an IRS printable document through Goldlink/Tax Documents.
+Additionally on the last day of January an IRS printable document will be available through Goldlink/Tax Documents

-You will not receive a 1098T form is one or more of the following occur:
+You will not receive a 1098T form if one or more of the following occur:

 - Box 5 (scholarships & grants) is greater than Box 1 (payments received for qualified tuition and related expenses)